talkowski-lab/16p_HiC/README.md

 ```
 ### Generate MultiQC reports

-Distiller outputs multiple QC reports/files per sample than can each be aggregated into its own qc report with all samples together.
+distiller-nf outputs multiple QC reports/files per sample than can each be aggregated into a single multiqc report [docs](https://docs.seqera.io/multiqc).
 This is how we generate all those reports

 ```bash
 $ ./scripts/matrix.utils.sh multiqcs             # generate multiqc reports for different outputs from distiller,qc3C